gilnam74/vex-sneppet/Houdini-basics.md

 The first option more suitable when you have a limited amount of big and complex long-term projects (like animation feature), second fits better for a bunch of fast tasks, like commercials.
 Here we will design the first option.

+Sure, there is a third option available, a combination of this two methods, when you have one pipeline driving all projects and each project has the ability to customize pipeline individually.

 #### Pipeline deploy
 This is basically pipeline for pipeline developing.
 Where you keep source code, how you modify it and track changes, how you deliver pipeline to a production for the studio and for outsoursers.